edithturn/42-silicon-valley-ft-printf/README.md

 # ft_printf  :whale2: :turtle:

-Library that contains ft_printf, a function that will mimic the real printf, It will manage the following conversions:**[ cspdiuxX%]**
+Library that contains ft_printf, a function that will mimic the real printf, It will manage the following conversions **[ cspdiuxX%]**

 ### ft_printf.c